'Tis the 30th Season: Plot

+Production

+In July 2018 at San Diego Comic-Con, Jane Lynch was announced to appear as Jeanie in this episode.
+Lynch previously appeared as a different character in the twenty-third season episode "Replaceable You."

 Reception

 Tony Sokol of Den of Geek gave the episode 2 out of 5 points ranking, stating '"'Tis the 30th Season" has a better premise than an execution, not to be confused with a crucifixion.
 Marge does a good deed in the spirit of the holiday and it costs her the perfect Christmas gift for the kids.
 It's kind of like the gift of the Maggie without even any Oh Henry bars for Homer.
 The Simpson family sacrifice personal happiness to the least fortunate, former salesman Gil, the unluckiest man in town, only to see it crassly discarded for a better offer.
 The casual cynicism sends Marge on an implosive breakdown, which is the best part of the episode, but ultimately gets caught in a chimney.'

 Dennis Perkins of The A.V.
 Club gave the episode C− ranking, stating "The Simpsons makes use of family sitcom plots and its own fluid and comically inventive reality to take those hackneyed plots and bend them into something satirically subversive, while still remaining true to its core of recognizable humanity.
 Or, you know, it should. "'Tis The 30th Season", however, shows what The Simpsons is like when the inspiration's left out—a blandly pleasant family sitcom with a few lazy surreal touches thrown in.'

 "'Tis the 30th Season" scored a 2.8 rating with an 11 share and was watched by 7.53 million people, making The Simpsons Fox's highest rated show of the night.